Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Salt Lake City has a real outdoor entertaining culture from Memorial Day through October.
 BBQs, dinner parties, neighborhood get-togethers, birthday celebrations, Pioneer Day gatherings.
 If you're a homeowner in Sandy, Herriman, or Riverton, you know the drill.
 Summer weekends are booked.

-Permanent roofline lighting makes hosting effortless.
+Permanent roofline lighting takes one job off your list.
 There's no setup.
 You don't need to run out and buy tiki torches or spend twenty minutes untangling patio lights from the garage.
 You open the app, choose a scene, and your backyard is ready.

 For a dinner party, set the back roofline to a low warm white.
-It's sophisticated, it's flattering, and it gives enough light to see your food without feeling like you're eating under a streetlamp.
+It is warm, flattering, and bright enough to see your food without making the patio feel like a parking lot.
 Planning a Fourth of July cookout?
 Run red, white, and blue across the eaves.
 A kid's birthday party?
 Pick their favorite color and let the house do the decorating for you.
 Pioneer Day weekend?
 Go all out with a patriotic display that extends from the front of the house all the way around to the patio where the real party is happening.

-The color options aren't a gimmick.
-They're genuinely useful for the way families in the Salt Lake Valley actually live.
+The colors are useful if you host, watch games outside, or decorate for holidays.
 You set a scene once and save it in the app.
 Next time, one tap and you're there.

 Kids, Pools, and Motion Sensors: Practical Lighting for Family Backyards